CoinFlip Logo

 • No third-party: the absence of a third-party eliminates any associated fees.

 • Mixed-token agreements: smart contracts can be written with different tokens, furthering one of the foundational goals of cryptocurrency, that of decentralized exchange.
+With the help of crypto bridges, a smart contract coordinate and execute on different blockchains.

 Now of course, smart contracts, like any other contract, are not without their risk.
 Smart contracts do feature certain vulnerabilities that one would not find in a paper contract, such as their ability to be hacked, but given the renowned security of blockchain, such a scenario would be exceedingly rare.
 The most probable risk of compromising a smart contract would result from a coding error, which could provide a foothold for a hacker to exploit.
 However, because each record is connected within the timeline of records on a distributed ledger, this is very difficult to achieve.
 All parties interested in entering a digital agreement would need to assess those risks for themselves, but smart contracts are largely designed to be tamper-proof and secure.